-Perhaps one of the best-known types of worm, a tapeworm can grow to between four and eight inches long.
-They are made up of sections, each the length of a grain of rice.
+Perhaps one of the most well-known types of worm in dogs and humans is the tapeworm.
+It can grow to between four and eight inches long.
+As you can see in the photo above, tapeworms are made up of sections, each the length of a grain of rice.

-There are few physical symptoms for a tapeworm infestation; the most common is, of course, his scooting his butt across the floor.
-Other symptoms can include vomiting and weight loss.
+There are few physical symptoms for a tapeworm infestation in dogs, with the most common being the behavior of scooting butt across the floor.
+Other symptoms can include your dog vomiting and weight loss.

-One natural remedy that is proven to work in helping to eliminate worms is administering ground pumpkin seeds orally.
+While veterinary treatments are essential, one natural remedy that you can include in addition to that and that might work to eliminate worms is feeding ground pumpkin seeds orally.
 You can feed around ¼ teaspoon of ground seeds per 10 lbs of bodyweight.

-Tapeworms are extremely contagious, most commonly picked up by your dog’s exposure to a carrier flea.
+Tapeworms are extremely contagious.
+They're most commonly picked up by a dog’s exposure to a carrier flea.
 Humans can contract the ailment in the same way and not through contact with the infected animal itself.
 However, if a flea from your dog is passed to you then it is possible to become infected.

-In most cases of a worm infestation, you won't see worms in dog poop when investigating it or just picking up dog poop.
-That doesn’t mean that he’s in the free and clear.
-It’s vital to stick to a deworming program, with most veterinarians recommend de-worming of your adult pooch every three months.
+In most cases of a dog worm infestation, you won't see any worms in dog poop when investigating it or just picking up dog poop.
+That doesn’t mean that your pet's in the free and clear.
+It’s vital to stick to a dog deworming schedule, and most veterinarians recommend de-worming of your adult pet every three months.

-You should also make sure your pet gets routine stool tests every six months.
-Parasite infestations are incredibly common and with careful management, don’t have to be a problem for your dog.
-Just remember that if you see worms in dog poop, you must seek treatment immediately or serious health complications could arise.
+Make sure your dog gets routine stool tests, preferably every six months.
+Parasite infestations are incredibly common but with careful management, they won't be a problem for your dog.
+Remember that if you see worms in dog poop, you must seek treatment immediately or more serious health complications could arise.